Late-time Evolution and Instabilities of Tidal Disruption Disks: Exploring the Disk Solutions

 \subsection{Mass Ejections During the High State}

 The high states of these models all exceed the Eddington accretion rate, Equation (\ref{eq:eddington}), thus there is probably heavy mass loss during these phases \citep[e.g.,][]{Blandford1999,Dai2018,Thomsen2022}.
-In Figure~\ref{fig:mej}, we plot the duration of the high states in the upper panel and an estimate of the mass lost, which is the integral \be M_{\rm flare} =\int (\dot{M}-\dot{M}_{\rm Edd})dt \ee taken over the high state.
-This shows that in principle the high state flares can occur out to $\gtrsim20\,{\rm yrs}$ after the TDE.
+In Figure~\ref{fig:mej}, we plot the duration of the high states in the upper panel and an estimate of the mass lost, which is the integral \be M_{\rm flare} =\int \dot{M}_{\rm out}(t)dt, \ee using Equation~(\ref{eq:mdotout}).
+This shows that in principle the high state flares can occur out to $\lesssim6\,{\rm yrs}$ after the TDE.
 The typical duration is $\sim1-2\,{\rm days}$, which is fairly insensitive to the BH mass.
 The mass ejected during this phase $M_{\rm flare}\sim10^{-3}-10^{-1}\,M_\odot$, with larger BHs ejecting more mass per flare.

-\subsection{Changes with $M_*$ and $\alpha$}
+\subsection{Changes with $M_*$, $\alpha$, and $p$}

 In Figure~\ref{fig:time_evol_lowmass}, we explore how the time-dependent evolution changes for a lower mass star in the TDE.
 We set $M_*=0.5\,M_\odot$ and use the fallback rate for an $n=5/3$ polytrope since it is more appropriate for a main-sequence star of this mass.
 We also set $\beta=0.9$ since this is $\beta_c$ for a less centrally concentrated star.
 Overall, the evolution between high and low states is slower with less high states.
 The general $\dot{M}$, $M_d$ and $R_d$ values are actually not that different between $M_*=M_\odot$ and $M_*=0.5\,M_\odot$ because the fallback rates are not really that different after peak (as highlighted by Figure~\ref{fig:fallback}).